Healing nervous system – Fear of Abandonment Series: PART 3

 The nervous system doesn’t only respond to your thoughts.
 It’s deeply influenced by sensory input how your body takes in and processes both the world around you & within you.

-Here are four core input systems that affect your nervous system’s sense of safety:
+Here are four core input systems that affect your nervous system’s sense of safety.

-1. Visual Input
+1. Visual Input Healing Nervous System Perception

 Your brain is constantly scanning the visual field to assess whether your environment is stable or threatening.
 If your eyes aren’t working together well or your peripheral vision is narrowed (a common response to stress), your brain may interpret even neutral surroundings as dangerous.